moj-analytical-services/splink/CONTRIBUTING.md

 Typically, all pull requests (PRs) should be against `master`.
 **However, currently the Splink team is working on a major update in Splink v4.
 For the time being, we are using the `splink4_dev` branch to develop v4.**
-As a general rule, substantial new features should be PRed against that branch, while bug fixes and documentation changes should be PRed against `master`.
+As a general rule, substantial new features should be PR'd against that branch, while bug fixes and documentation changes should be PR'd against `master`.
 If you are unsure which category your change falls into, please ask!

 We believe that [small Pull Requests](https://essenceofcode.com/2019/10/29/the-art-of-small-pull-requests/) make better code.
 They: